mrleemurray/mrleemurray.github.io/src/content/projects/rfid-rings.md

 Concepts for integrating RFID tags into jewellery.

-Repurposing injectable RFID trackers for animals as the stone in rings.
+Repurposing injectable RFID trackers for animals as the gemstone in rings.

 **Manufacturing:** CAD created in SolidWorks

-## Gallery

 ![IMG_2761.JPG](https://images.squarespace-cdn.com/content/v1/5a0ea923f9a61ec9b5f954f2/1511541067916-MO2MPBVLWX7GN301SE16/IMG_2761.JPG)